Intuit-Hackathon/QB/README.md

 # QB
-A voice controlled platform that allows business to receive real time analytics, reports and intelligently deploy marketing campaigns.
+A voice controlled platform that allows businesses to receive real time analytics, reports and intelligently deploy marketing campaigns.